 The ethos of community service runs throughout the school and is formalized in the high school.
-Tutorial One and Tutorial Two students are required to perform a minimum of 30 hours, which can be within UNIS or outside the school.
-Students in the International Baccalaureate program have a community service requirement of 150 hours.
-The Office of Student Activities publicizes opportunities and helps with placements
+Tutorial 1 and Tutorial 2 students are required to perform a minimum of 30 hours by the end of the school year.
+There are plenty of volunteer opportunities at UNIS; however, for students to engage in varied and meaningful service work in the greater NYC area, they are expected to complete at least 10 (if not all 30) of these volunteer hours outside of UNIS.
+The Office of Student Activities publicizes opportunities and helps with placements.

 City Harvest 2016

 UNIS is one of the top donating schools to City Harvest a non-profit that collects and donates food to 500 community food programs throughout New York City.
 This year our collection drive will run from November 7-18 where we will collect the donations early morning and then pack them in boxes which will be moved from lobby and some classrooms daily to storage area.
 We need volunteers to help with the collection and/or the packing.
 If you are able to volunteer on any of the days we do please sign up!

 - Metropolitan Pavilion